-Every year, the appointed actuary of Industrial Alliance Insurance and Financial Services Inc., a subsidiary of the Company, values the policy liabilities for the Company's financial statements prepared in accordance with IFRS.
+Every year, the Company's appointed actuary values the policy liabilities for the Company's financial statements prepared in accordance with IFRS.
 He also ensures that the valuation conforms to accepted actuarial practice in Canada and that the Company's financial statements fairly present the results of the valuation.